16 San Francisco Foods You'll Never Forget

 via Funcheap SF

-9. Crab Louie
+9. Crab Louie Salad at Scoma's Restaurant

 The king of salad, the earliest records of this San Francisco food are in a 1910 cookbook by the head chef of the St. Francis hotel, on a menu at Solari's in 1914 and as a recipe in the Bohemian Club of San Francisco.
 All these ancestors unite in our modern version: Iceberg lettuce, crab (preferably Dungeness), tomato, asparagus, hard-boiled eggs and Louie dressing (mayo and chili sauce).
+Nowadays, we'd have to say that the best Crab Louie salad can be found at Scoma's Restaurant.
+You can't go wrong with half a pound of Dungeness crab meat and chefs who know what to do with it.

-10. Pisco Punch
+10. Pisco Punch at Comstock Saloon

 If you've ever been drunk in the Transamerica building, you're not alone.
-Duncan Nicol invented piso punch at Bank Exchange & Billiard Saloon, which used to rest at the intersection of Montgomery and Washington, where our triangular skyline ornament now stands.
+Duncan Nicol invented pisco punch at Bank Exchange & Billiard Saloon, which used to rest at the intersection of Montgomery and Washington, where our triangular skyline ornament now stands.

 11. A Variety of Oysters